From the London-based Philharmonia’s website, July 2020: my beloved John Wilson’s public musical choices. Audio downloads in red.

 - JOHN IRELAND Spring Will Not Wait “At the start of lockdown [says my bonny John] I listened only to solo piano music, I didn’t have much appetite for anything else for a couple of weeks.
 John Ireland’s music has held a deep fascination for me.
 I studied at the RCM with one of Ireland’s students, Alan Rowlands.” / Here’s my preferred Ireland: His song setting of Emily Bronte‘s poem, “Love and Friendship”, sung by Peter Pears, accompanied on the piano by his romantic roomie, Benjamin Britten

 - WILLIAM WALTON Partita “Last year I got the Szell+Cleveland box set and just about every track is astonishing.
-Every facet of his famously exacting temperament shines through on each of the discs.” / John’s talking about Szell’s temperament, not Walton’s, I think.
-Well, here’s Eugene Ormandy with the Philadelphia Orchestra and I like it just a little better
+Every facet of his famously exacting temperament shines through on each of the discs.” / Ummm…here’s yours, John.
+With the Sinfonia of London.
+From the 2022 BBC Proms.
+I love you so much for this.

 - CLAUDE DEBUSSY Beau Soir “This is absolutely gorgeous fiddle playing.
 Janine Jansen is such a great artist with a sound like no-one else.
 Every note is a pearl.” / Here’s the song “Beau Soir” sung as a—you know, John—song by Renee Fleming